chess3official/chess3-whitepaper/README.md

 ## Introduction

-600 million chess players worldwide.
+100 million active online chess players worldwide.
 Only a handful earn from playing.

 Chess3 changes that.
 Blockchain-powered competitive chess where every player can earn through gameplay, own their achievements, and compete on equal terms.
 Skill is rewarded, but participation is what counts.